Rapid Asynchronous Plurality Consensus: Introduction

-Becchetti et al.~\cite{BCNPST14}, as \cite{CER14}, consider a similar update rule on the clique for $k$ opinions.
-Here, each node pulls the opinion of three random neighbors and adopts the majority opinion among those three (breaking ties uniformly at random).
-They need $\BigO{\log k}$ memory bits and prove a tight run time of $\BigTheta{k\cdot\log n}$ for this protocol, given a sufficiently high bias $c_1-c_2$.
-In another recent paper, Becchetti et al.~\cite{BCNPS15} build upon the idea of the 3-state population protocol from~\cite{AAE08}.
+In another recent paper, Becchetti et al.\ \cite{BCNPS15} build upon the idea of the 3-state population protocol by Angluin et al.\ \cite{AAE08}.
 Using a slightly different time and communication model, they generalize the protocol to $k$ opinions.
-In their model, nodes act in parallel and pull the opinion of a random neighbor each round.
-If $n_1\geq(1+\varepsilon)\cdot n_2$ for a constant $\varepsilon>0$, if $k=\BigO{(n/\log n)^{1/3}}$, and if given a memory of $\log k+\BigO{1}$ bits, they agree with high probability on the plurality opinion in time $\BigO{\operatorname{md}(\mathbf{c})\cdot\log n}$ on the clique.
+In their model, nodes act in parallel and in each round pull the opinion of a random neighbor.
+If it holds for the largest color that $c_1\geq(1+\varepsilon)\cdot c_2$ for a constant $\varepsilon>0$, the number of colors is bounded by $k=\BigO{(n/\log n)^{\ifrac{1}{3}}}$, and assuming the availability of $\log k+\BigO{1}$ bits of memory, their protocol agrees with high probability on the plurality opinion in time $\BigO{\operatorname{md}(\mathbf{c})\cdot\log n}$ in the clique.
 Here, $\operatorname{md}(\mathbf{c})$ is the so-called \emph{monochromatic distance} that depends on the initial opinion distribution $\mathbf{c}$.
 In contrast to all the results above for $k>2$ opinions, we only require a bias of size $\BigO{\sqrt{n\log n}}$.

-\paragraph{Further Models} Aside from the two research lines mentioned above, there is a multitude of related but quite different models.
-They differ, for example, in the consensus requirement, the time model, or the graph models.
-This paragraph gives merely a small overview over such model variants.
-For details, the reader is referred to the corresponding literature.